heysokam/osdf-old/readme.md

 # Open Source defrag's mod code

 ## Goals:
-### Gameplay:
-- Maintain gameplay 1:1.
-The code is not accessible, but can be reverse-engineered.
-- Achieve compatibility with existing maps.
-Avoid requiring any form of map porting as much as possible.
-- Community collaboration in bug-fixing and further development of the mod.

 ### Code & License:
 - Respect FOSS philosophy.
 Open source and community focus.
 - Eliminate all traces of q3a-sdk licensing constraints.
 - Either reverse-engineer or rewrite the code.
 - Community based, where anyone can become a contributor.

+### Gameplay:
+- Maintain gameplay 1:1.
+The code is not accessible, but can be reverse-engineered or rewritten.
+- Achieve compatibility with existing maps.
+Avoid requiring any form of map porting as much as possible.
+- Community collaboration in bug-fixing and further development of the mod.

 ## Reference Repositories
 ## Base: